AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 ### A simple example

 Let's look at a simple example of what we mean here.
 You've already seen events and event handlers used in many of the examples, but let's recap just to cement our knowledge.
-In the following example, we have a single [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button), which when pressed, makes the background change to a random color:
+In the following example, we have a single [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) which, when pressed, makes the background change to a random color:
 ```
 <button>Change color</button>
 ```